readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 **Unlocking:** The track switch is unlocked because it must be locked either to the right or left to allow a train to pass

 **Operation:** The actual movement of the tongue of the point machine

-Locking: Locking of the switch so that a train can pass
+**Locking:** Locking of the switch so that a train can pass

 ### How the alarm gets triggered

 ![operations](images/operations.png)

 Referenced to the picture above, the area under the curve is bound by the reference line and the wall on the left and right to the previous/next stage.
 Each divided part has a utilization percentage out of the total 100% of the section to see how much the observation is from the threshold (see ‘Unlocking’).
-If the variation is too big, the alarm goes off and the monitoring will notify the engineer about a possible error.
+If the variation is too big, an irregularity will be recorded.
+Condition of the turnout is calculated from the ratio between the irregularities and switching operations and from the faults seen by the system.
+When the poor condition criteria is reached, the monitoring system will notify the engineer about a possible error.
 Based on this information, the only thing the system know is whether the observation has reached its threshold within a stage or not, but not how fast the machine is deteriorating or how fast the area is growing.
-Three consecutive peaks within a 24 hours time frame will trigger the alarm.

 Based on the color of the switch (representing a state), a work order can be so that an engineer conducts some kind of maintenance on the respective switch.